ohjay/stable_fluids/README.md

 position `y * CELLS_X + x`.
 When indexing, we will always involve the vertical dimension before the horizontal dimension (à la NumPy).

-We include the extra parameter `key` with many of our functions. `key` can take on any of three values; the choice of which depends on the grid currently in use.
+We include the extra parameter `key` with many of our functions.
+This can take on any of three values; the choice of which depends on the grid currently in use.

 ```cpp